lukedavoli/FIFA_Stats_Explorer/README.md

 # FIFA Stats Explorer

 *Unfortunately, due to the system's reliance on scraping the FUTWIZ website during FIFA 21's currency, the tool is no longer functional.
-Please enjoy the below GIF demos of the tool in use and dig into the code to see more.* :smile:
+Please enjoy the below GIF demos of the tool in use and dig into the code to see more.*

 ## Focus Topics
 * Python, HTML/CSS/Javascript